Venture Visionary Partners LLC Sells 1,380 Shares of Morgan Stanley (NYSE:MS)

-Venture Visionary Partners LLC lessened its position in Morgan Stanley (NYSE:MS – Get Rating) by 5.1% during the 1st quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The firm owned 25,696 shares of the financial services provider’s stock after selling 1,380 shares during the quarter.
-Venture Visionary Partners LLC’s holdings in Morgan Stanley were worth $2,256,000 at the end of the most recent quarter.
+Venture Visionary Partners LLC trimmed its stake in Morgan Stanley (NYSE:MS – Get Rating) by 5.1% during the 1st quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 25,696 shares of the financial services provider’s stock after selling 1,380 shares during the period.
+Venture Visionary Partners LLC’s holdings in Morgan Stanley were worth $2,256,000 as of its most recent SEC filing.

-Other institutional investors have also recently bought and sold shares of the company.
-McElhenny Sheffield Capital Management LLC acquired a new stake in Morgan Stanley in the 4th quarter worth $26,000.
-Chelsea Counsel Co. acquired a new stake in Morgan Stanley in the 4th quarter worth $26,000.
-Accurate Wealth Management LLC acquired a new stake in Morgan Stanley in the 4th quarter worth $28,000.
-Elequin Securities LLC acquired a new stake in Morgan Stanley in the 4th quarter worth $29,000.
-Finally, My Personal CFO LLC acquired a new stake in Morgan Stanley in the 4th quarter worth $30,000.
-Institutional investors own 84.48% of the company’s stock.
+Several other hedge funds and other institutional investors also recently bought and sold shares of the stock.
+Sunbelt Securities Inc. raised its stake in shares of Morgan Stanley by 8.2% in the fourth quarter.
+Sunbelt Securities Inc. now owns 6,565 shares of the financial services provider’s stock worth $558,000 after acquiring an additional 500 shares during the last quarter.
+Clearstead Advisors LLC raised its stake in shares of Morgan Stanley by 5.3% in the third quarter.
+Clearstead Advisors LLC now owns 3,562 shares of the financial services provider’s stock worth $281,000 after acquiring an additional 179 shares during the last quarter.
+HBW Advisory Services LLC bought a new position in shares of Morgan Stanley in the first quarter worth about $237,000.
+Edgestream Partners L.P. raised its stake in shares of Morgan Stanley by 6.7% in the third quarter.
+Edgestream Partners L.P. now owns 39,183 shares of the financial services provider’s stock worth $3,096,000 after acquiring an additional 2,451 shares during the last quarter.
+Finally, Hennion & Walsh Asset Management Inc. raised its stake in shares of Morgan Stanley by 38.7% in the fourth quarter.
+Hennion & Walsh Asset Management Inc. now owns 25,353 shares of the financial services provider’s stock worth $2,156,000 after acquiring an additional 7,072 shares during the last quarter.
+84.48% of the stock is currently owned by institutional investors and hedge funds.

 Morgan Stanley Announces Dividend